lmweber/nnSVG/README.md

 ## Installation

 The package can be installed from the `devel` version of [Bioconductor](https://bioconductor.org/packages/nnSVG) as follows.
-Note this requires R version 4.2 and the [devel version of Bioconductor to be installed](https://www.bioconductor.org/developers/how-to/useDevel/).
+Note this requires R version 4.2 and the [devel version of Bioconductor](https://www.bioconductor.org/developers/how-to/useDevel/) to be installed.

 ```
 install.packages("BiocManager")
 BiocManager::install("nnSVG")
 ```

-Alternatively, the package can also be installed from GitHub as follows, including updated versions of dependencies:
+Alternatively, the package can also be installed from GitHub as follows, including updated versions of dependencies.

 ```
 remotes::install_github("drighelli/SpatialExperiment")